PLAY DAY... MONTH!

-What if... you can't run your Global School Play Day on February 3rd?
+What if... you can't run your Global School Play Day from August 15th - September 15th?
 Do it on another day!
 The important thing is your kids and colleagues need to be free from thinking that play is a waste of time and begin to see the value in it.

 What if… you don’t want to play ALL day?
 That’s fine.
 Make it the hour of play.
 Again, the point of Global School Play Day is to raise awareness and start discussions.
 We do encourage you though to take the plunge and dedicate a whole day to unstructured play.
 You will cause others to ask why you would give up a whole day "just for playing."

-What if... you want to do #GSPD with your high school or college class?
+What if... you want to do #GSPD with your work, high school or college class?
 Go for it!
 Big kids need to play, too!
 Each year we have many participants from all levels of school!

 What if… you want to jump in and play with your kids?
 Can adults play, too?
 That’s up to you, but the concept of GSPD is to get kids playing freely without adult intervention or structure.
 If you get down on the floor with your kids, be sure to let them just play.
 Resist the temptation to organize, discipline, and teach.